cailleyfactor/sudoku_solver/README.md

 First clone the repository from git.

 To run the code, we provided a dockerfile in the root directory with the environment needed to run the code.
-To run the code from the terminal use, e.g.,
+To run the code from the terminal navigate to the root directory and use, e.g.,
 $docker build -t [image name of choice] .
 $docker run [image name of choice]